hyperifyio/goagent/logs/CURRENT_TASK.md

-Implement code.sandbox.js.run tool and handler — starting.
+Implement timeouts with interruption in code.sandbox.js.run.